 Her show Scheiss Book was premiered at the United Solo Festival where it won Best One Woman Show as well as the Backstage Audience Choice Award.
 Scheiss Book has also been produced by Dixon Place and Stonewall Inn.
-Her play Round Table was programmed as part of Fault Line Theater's IRONS IN THE FIRE and workshopped at Hunter College.
-It was produced by Fault Line Theater and 59E59 Fall of 2019.
+The sequel Queen's Quest (a solo piece about romance and RPGs) was named a 2018 SPACE ON RYDER FARM finalist.
+Her play Round Table was programmed as part of Fault Line Theater's IRONS IN THE FIRE, workshopped at Hunter College and produced by Fault Line Theater and 59E59 (Times Square Chronicles' Best of 2019).
 It has also been a Semi-Finalist for both Sanguine Theater and the Gary Marshall Theater New Works Festival.
 The Russian and the Jew, which she co-write with Emily Louise Perkins, has been selected as a 2017-2018 COJECO (Council of Jewish Émigré Community Organizations) BluePrint Fellowship and was produced by the Tank.
 She is currently a playwright in residence and commissioned by Rattlestick and the Working Theater as well as a LABA 14STY fellow.

 She writes and performs with Allison Minick in Main Wench Records with whom she created Tales of Toverud (an official selection at the LA Comedy Festival & Screenplay Competition and the Amsterdam International Film Festival).

 Bilingual in English and Russian, Liba grew up in California by the Pacific Ocean and studied Molecular Biology & International Studies at Yale.
 She toured the country and performed with the improv group The Purple Crayon at Yale University has completed the Advanced Program (501) at Upright Citizen's Brigade.
 She studies voice with Patricia McCaffrey.